Chongqing Rail Transit: Time limit

 All trips must be completed in 3 hours upon entering the fare-paid area, or the highest ticket price in the system will be charged in addition.

 Operation

 During times of heavy use like for major events, CRT may close some stations to avoid overcrowding.
-In 2018, CRT closed Xiaoshizi, Jiaochangkou, Qixinggang, Lianglukou, Xiaolongkan, and Shapingba stations of Line 1; Jiaochangkou and Linjiangmen stations of Line 2; Lianglukou, Huaxinjie, Guanyinqiao, and Hongqihegou stations of Line 3; Shangxinjie, Xiaoshizi, Grand Theater, Jiangbeicheng, and Hongqihegou stations of Line 6 after 20:00 on Christmas Eve, Christmas Day, after 19:00 on New Year's Eve.
+In 2018, CRT closed Xiaoshizi, Jiaochangkou, Qixinggang, Lianglukou, Xiaolongkan, and Shapingba stations of Line 1; Jiaochangkou and Linjiangmen stations of Line 2; Lianglukou, Huaxinjie, Guanyinqiao, and Hongqihegou stations of Line 3; Shangxinjie, Xiaoshizi, Grand Theater, Jiangbeicheng, and Hongqihegou stations of Line 6 after 20:00 on Christmas Eve and Christmas Day, and after 19:00 on New Year's Eve.
 And they also closed Shapingba and Shangxinjie stations of Loop line after 19:00 on New Year's Eve.

 From 9 to 12 November 2018, they closed Grand Theater and Jiangbeicheng stations from 10:00 to 15:00 because of heavy use during Flower Expo; from 1 to 7 November 2019, they closed Grand Theater and Jiangbeicheng stations since 10:00 till 16:00 because of heavy use during Flower Expo.

+Annual urban-rail passenger volume reported for Chongqing by CAMET.
+Values are passenger-trips in units of 10,000; reporting scope may include non-metro urban-rail modes and can vary by year.